AnanyaRahaman/LLMs_SQL_Understading/Code/README.md

 ### Purpose

 The purpose of this notebook is to showcase how to set up and interact with different language learning models (LLMs), providing practical examples for each listed model.

-## Contributing

-Feel free to fork this repository or submit pull requests to enhance the interactions with the models or expand the examples provided.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.